Pylons/substanced/docs/content.rst

         def send_email(self):
             pass

-The class for the 'Folder' content type has now been replaced.
+The class for the ``Folder`` content type has now been replaced.
 Instead of ``substanced.folder.Folder`` it is ``MyFolder``.

 .. note::